Essential Beekeeping Equipment

 Unlike other hives, you won’t have to open it, disturbing the bees in the process.
 They provide then a quieter environment for your colony.

 On the other hand, you won’t be likely to notice if mites infest your beehive.
-Mites take great responsibility in the increasing mortality rate in bee colonies.
+Mites take great responsibility for the increasing mortality rate in bee colonies.

 Flow hives offer convenience but some beekeepers prefer the close relationship that a traditional hive creates with the bees.